Scripting in C#

 - To build the project, you can click on

-build.cmd, which will build a release server and client dll for you, both targetting the correct
+build.cmd, which will build a release server and client dll for you, both targetting the correct .NET frameworks needed for FiveM and FXServer.

 Setting up and running the project